gfs/StreamRegex/README.md

     OverlapSize = 512, // Must be as long as your longest desired match, default 256 DelegateOptions = new DelegateOptions()
     {
-        CaptureValues = true // If the actual value matched by the Regex should be included in the SlidingBufferMatch, default false
+        CaptureValues = true // If the actual value matched by the Regex should be included in the SlidingBufferMatch, default false.
-    }
+                             // When set to true Will allocate memory to store the captured values }
 };